 (ii) ensure that such information is announced accordingly.

-6.13 When an issuer intends to release any information as contemplated in paragraph 6.10 at any meeting or forum, arrangements must be made for the publication of such information to ensure that the announcement of such information at the meeting or forum is made simultaneously with the publication through SENS in accordance with Schedule 9.
+6.13 When an issuer intends to release any information as contemplated in paragraph 6.10 at any meeting or forum, arrangements must be made for the publication of such information to ensure that the announcement of such information at the meeting or forum is made simultaneously with the publication through SENS in accordance with Schedule 9 of the JSE Listings Requirements.
 If any such information is disclosed in an unplanned manner during the course of a meeting or forum, the issuer must immediately:

 (i) inform the JSE; and